IntrixTheName/EndlessDisc-1.0/README.md

 # Endless Disc - Music Library Manager

-A full-stack tool using MongoDB & NodeJS for managing a music library and tailoring the library to individual user's needs
+A full-stack tool using MongoDB, NodeJS, and React for managing and tailoring a music library to individual user's needs

 ## Project Vision